HIPAA Gap Analysis

 -

-Organizations with older compliance documentation that no longer matches technology or workflow changes
+Organizations with older compliance documentation

 -